Apirone/apirone-sdk-php/docs/settings.md

 # Settings class

-The second most important class is the `Apirone\SDK\Model\Settings` class, which is used to handle the account, retrieve network and currency lists, set forwarding addresses and policy fees and store common invoice and SDK parameters such as `lifetime`, `title`, `debug`, etc.
+The second most important class is the `Apirone\SDK\Model\Settings` class, which is used to handle the account, retrieve network and currency lists, set forwarding addresses and policy fees, and store common invoice and SDK parameters such as `lifetime`, `title`, `debug`, etc.

 ## Creating and saving